varunkumardev/amitmerchant1990.github.io/_posts/2017-8-23-Laravel-Accessors-And-Mutators.md

 title: Laravel - Accessors & Mutators
 ---

+Accessors and mutators allow you to format Eloquent attribute values when you retrieve or set them on model instances.
+I'll explain how you can you use them into your app.

 ## Accessors

 There comes a time when we need some database fields to be fetched with some modifications without making changes after processing the query.
 So, for example I have a `DateTime` field called `reporting_date` into my table say `inventory`.
 And now, while fetching the records from this particular table I want only date from this particular field removing the time.